quantiota/SKA-Prime-Numbers/README.md

 Unlike traditional number theory, which analyzes prime properties in a static or retrospective manner, this repository initiates a **real-time learning process** over the sequence of primes, with the goal of uncovering **hidden dynamics**, **regime transitions**, and **information structures** encoded in their progression.

+## Clarifying "Real-Time Learning" in SKA

+This project uses the term **“real-time learning”** not in the traditional sense of dynamic, time-stamped input, but to emphasize a **step-by-step, forward-only accumulation of information** over the prime number sequence.

+In contrast to batch-style, retrospective analysis:

+- **SKA processes primes one by one**, updating internal knowledge at each step,
+- without revisiting earlier data or requiring access to the full sequence.

+This mimics **temporal learning**, though “time” here refers to **symbolic sequence position** (index $n$) rather than physical time.

+> **Key Insight:** This allows us to model prime numbers as an *informational stream*—letting structure emerge purely through accumulation.

 ##  Objectives

 - Develop **real-time learning algorithms** to track evolving information in the prime number sequence.